Health, Safety and Environment Services

-The Board of Governors of SAIT are responsible to protect the health and safety of all employees, students, contractors, and visitors that make up our community.
+The Board of Governors of SAIT is responsible to protect the health and safety of all employees, students, contractors, and visitors that make up our community.

-Senior executive and management are responsible to provide resources necessary to fulfill legislative responsibilities and HSEMS policies and practices.
+Senior executives and management are responsible to provide resources necessary to fulfill legislative responsibilities and HSEMS policies and practices.